trilemma-dev/SwiftAuthorizationSample/README.md

 Communication between your app and the helper tool should be thought of as a client server relationship.
 Your app functions as the client and the helper tool as the server.
 Similarly to communicating with a server over the Internet, your app neither starts nor stops the server.
-While in theory there are multiple ways for your app to communicate with the helper tool, in practice an XPC Mach Service should be used.
-Note that while this uses XPC for communication, this does **not** make the helper tool an XPC Service.
+While in theory there are multiple ways for your app to communicate with the helper tool, in practice an XPC Mach service should be used.
+Note that while this uses XPC for communication, this does **not** make the helper tool an XPC service.

-launchd will ensure your helper tool is running if it needs to handle a request.
+`launchd` will ensure your helper tool is running if it needs to handle a request.
 If it was not already running when you made a request, expect a small amount of initial latency.

 Apple provides both C and Objective C APIs for XPC communication.
 Unfortunately, as of macOS 12 the Objective C API does not provide a publicly documented way to secure the connection.
 (See